Gleeny/Nevrevr/README.md

 Since we can change our names on Discord whenever we want, you can find us on the [support server](https://discord.gg/JbHX5U3).

 ** **
+<big>Translate the bot</big>

+We will launch different languages to the bot, and we need your help!
+If you want to help, go to our [support server](https://discord.gg/JbHX5U3) and send me (Promise) a DM!
+As a reward, you get the "Contributor" role and will get listed here.

+** **
 <big>Vote for us</big>

 To support us free, please vote on our bot at these bot sites: